ibis-hdl/compiler/Readme.md

 ### For end user

-There is nothing to build currently, really.
+There is nothing of interest at this time, really.

 ### For developer